 - Developing solutions for removing bias from the technologies that shape our lives

 - Increasing transparency and explainability for AI tools

 - Advancing research to help reduce bias in tech

 - Developing policies that promote more effective oversight for AI tools

 - Supporting efforts to increase diversity, equity, and inclusion in the tech field

 How We’ll Do It

-During Phase 2, we will build a range of open-source tools designed to debias tech and engage stakeholders to learn more about how to create fair tech and experiment with methodologies for reducing bias.
-We will also collaborate with civil rights, industry, regulatory, and academic organizations to conduct research, develop and implement effective policies, and educate key communities to advance tech equity.
+In Phase 2, we will build an open-source technology platform designed to showcase various AI fairness methodologies and to let industry stakeholders experiment with tools to debias their algorithmic models.
+We will also collaborate with civil rights, technology, housing, financial services, regulatory, public policy, research, and academic organizations to conduct research, develop and implement fairer policies, educate key communities, and diversify the AI field to advance tech equity.